princjef/gomarkdoc/format/formatcore/README.md

 func Escape(text string) string
 ```

-Escape escapes the special characters in the provided text\, but leaves URLs found intact\.
-Note that the URLs included must begin with a scheme to skip the escaping\.
+Escape escapes the special characters in the provided text, but leaves URLs found intact.
+Note that the URLs included must begin with a scheme to skip the escaping.

 ## func [GFMAccordion](<https://github.com/princjef/gomarkdoc/blob/master/format/formatcore/base.go#L101>)